Published: July 20th 2012 September 13th 2011 Big Sur in morning fog

 This power over Hollywood is why people took Heart’s threats over Citizen Kane seriously.

-After the house tour, I wandered through the gardens
+After the house tour, I wandered through the

 around the plaza.